EU threatens Polish funding over 'LGBTI-free' zones

 They cited chapter and verse of EU law on Poland's obligations to protect minorities in their three-page letter.

-"While at the same time they [Polish governors] are using EU funds ... these actions [LGBTI-free declarations] result in the citizens' fear of being discriminated [against] by these authorities, or being beaten by other citizens, or losing [their] jobs," Korte and Lemaître said.
+"While at the same time they [Polish governors] are using EU funds ... these actions [LGBTI-free declarations] result in [some] citizens' fear of being discriminated [against] by these authorities, or being beaten by other citizens, or losing [their] jobs," Korte and Lemaître said.

 And the problem reached the top of Polish politics, a group of pro-LGBTI MEPs also warned on Wednesday (17 June).